 I look forward to spending my life with you

-And I know that God will richly reward this too
+And I know that God will richly reward this too May God richly bless this day

 And now I can freely say,